A Survey on Class-Agnostic Counting: Advancements from Reference-Based to Open-World Text-Guided Approaches: Conclusion and Open Challenges

 \section{Conclusion and Open Challenges}

-Class-agnostic counting (CAC) has become a pivotal field in object counting, addressing the limitations of traditional class-specific methods.
+Class-agnostic counting has become a pivotal field in object counting, addressing the limitations of traditional class-specific methods.
 Unlike conventional approaches that require extensive labeled data for each object category, CAC enables models to count objects across arbitrary categories, including those unseen during training.
 For the first time, this survey reviewed the evolution of CAC methodologies, categorizing them into three paradigms: reference-based, reference-less, and open-world text-guided approaches.
-Each paradigm brings distinct advantages and trade-offs, reflecting the diverse demands of real-world applications.

-Reference-based methods, which rely on annotated exemplars, have established strong performance benchmarks by leveraging exemplar-guided mechanisms.
-These methods excel in precision and robustness, particularly in structured scenarios.
-However, their reliance on labeled exemplars limits scalability, making them less suitable for tasks requiring minimal human intervention.
-Reference-less methods address this limitation by automatically identifying dominant object classes in an image, eliminating the need for exemplars.
-While these approaches demonstrate greater flexibility and ease of use, their performance still lags behind exemplar-based methods, particularly in complex or cluttered scenes.
-Further refinements are needed to close this gap.
-The latest paradigm, open-world text-guided counting, introduces the ability to specify object classes through textual prompts, leveraging advancements in vision-language models.
-This approach offers unprecedented adaptability and aligns closely with the demands of dynamic and diverse environments.
-However, as with reference-less methods, this flexibility comes at the cost of reduced accuracy compared to exemplar-based approaches.
+Each paradigm brings distinct advantages and trade-offs, reflecting the diverse demands of real-world applications. \csname rev1\endcsname{Reference-based methods, which rely on annotated exemplars, set the benchmark for accuracy and robustness.
+However, their dependence on labeled exemplars limits scalability and automation.
+Reference-less approaches address this by automatically identifying dominant object classes, offering greater flexibility but still lagging behind in performance.
+Open-world text-guided methods further increase adaptability by allowing object specification via textual prompts, yet---like reference-less methods---this flexibility comes at the cost of reduced accuracy compared to exemplar-based approaches.}